usatales.com

 You have to carry your stuff to stay here, and you can see wildlife animals like moose, eagles, and even bears sometimes.

 Except for these, the picturesque natural scenic beauty is to die for.
-In the cabin, spend some amazing time, just don’t cut trees for a bonfire as it is prohibited to cut down trees.
+In the cabin, have an amazing time; just don’t cut trees for a bonfire, as it is prohibited to cut down trees.

 With an elevation of 2428 ft.
 (740.05 m), situated in the Chugach mountains, this is one of the best trails for hikers.
-As the name suggests, Devils Pass Alaska is not so harmful to regular hikers; the first three miles are gentle.
+As the name suggests, Devil’s Pass is not so harmful to regular hikers; the first three miles are gentle.

 The trail is usually broad and gentle enough, which can help you focus on the scenery.